TheTrainGoes/GP2040-Projects/Pico Basic Breakout Board/README.md

 5 - Click on `SAVE TO CART`<br/>
 6 - Go through checkout process, ensure to select economic shipping to keep costs low

-To add the PCB cover as well follow the same process but select the file `Gerber - Pico Brook Basic Board PCB Cover v2.0.zip`.
+To add the PCB cover as well follow the same process but select the file `Gerber - Pico Basic Board PCB Cover v2.0.zip`.

 ---